 Its a gorgeous color but it didnt show up on my medium toned skin.

 Age: 19-24 Skin: Oily, Medium, Warm Hair: Black, Straight, Coarse Eyes: Black

 Color: Smoky Heir is a deep, subtly shimmery purple and is one of the new Superslick liners released with the Fall 2010 Fabulous Felines collection.
 I believe it is one of the "Palace Pedigreed" products.
 It has been described as "burgundy plum with violet, plum, and purple micro-shimmer" but it appears most definitely purple on me; I see few (if any) of the red tones I associate with burgundy and plum.
 It leans more blue than red to my eyes but it is darkness seems to negate its coolness enough to complement my warm AAB, NC30 skin nicely.
 Normally purple eyeliner clashes with my skintone (sigh) but thankfully, this works!
-It is dark enough for me to wear in place of black without feeling like my eyeliner's not dark enough, which often occurs since I have very dark eyes and black hair/brows/lashes.
+As long as I wear mascara, it is dark enough for me to wear in place of black without feeling like my eyeliner's not dark enough, which often occurs since I have very dark eyes and black hair/brows/lashes.
 So if you've been dying to try colored liner but have always felt like you needed more definition, this is just the ticket!

 Packaging: The Superslick Liners are housed in shimmery, slim plastic tubes that accurately reflect the color of the product inside.
 The whole tube is about the size of a slim felt-tip pen style liners everyone is coming out with these days, but it is an inkwell-style pot a la Lancome Artliner, and not a pen.
 Like Artliner, tte wand portion of the tube is long enough for you to get a comfortable grip on it and achieve good control over the applicator tip.